pneumacoin/pneumacoin.github.io/PNEUMA Whitepaper-05.26.25.md

 - **Trustlines:** Required for users to hold or transact with PNEUMA

-- **Transaction Tithe:** 1% of every transaction automatically rerouted to a designated Zambian ministry account for manual distribution
+- **Issuance Tithe:** 10% of every Pneuma Coin ever created (14,400) will be distributed to Zambian-Based Ministries throughout its lifetime.
+The current goal is 200 coins distributed to 72 ministries as seen fit by leadership in Carrier Inspiration Ministries.

 - **Future Capability (Planned):**